curl/everything-curl/libcurl/url/parse.md

 ## `CURLU_GUESS_SCHEME`

-Makes libcurl allow the URL to be set without a scheme and it instead "guesses" which scheme that was intended based on the host name.
+Makes libcurl allow the URL to be set without a scheme and it instead "guesses" which scheme that was intended based on the hostname.
 If the outermost sub-domain name matches DICT, FTP, IMAP, LDAP, POP3 or SMTP then that scheme is used, otherwise it picks HTTP.
 Conflicts with the `CURLU_DEFAULT_SCHEME` option which takes precedence if both are set.